fastlane/docs/docs/advanced.md

 ### 🔒 Encryption Instructions

 In the Ruby console, call `GitHelper.commit_changes`, passing in the commit message you want.
+For example:

 ```ruby
 irb(main):006:0> Match::GitHelper.commit_changes(workspace, "remove password from p12 file", git_url)